 14. Treat your body as a temple of the Holy Spirit.
 Jesus bought you with the price of His blood spilled on Calvary.
 Don’t make light of that supreme gift by degrading your body through drugs, alcohol, or premarital sex.
 Be careful not to put yourself in situations where you might do something you’ll regret.
 Alcohol makes you vulnerable, and there are many girls who have been raped either by choosing to drink or even by having something slipped into their drink.
 Please, don’t think that it can’t happen to you.

 15. Refuse to believe the lies.
 Satan and the world will whisper lots of them in your ear.
 (You need to lose 5 more pounds before he will consider asking you out.
 Your parents don’t understand ANYTHING.
 You’re just not good enough to be loved.)
 Sound familiar?

 16. Become the woman God made you to be.
 Work on virtues like gentleness, patience, and courage.
 As Proverbs 31 says, “Charm is deceptive, and beauty fleeting, but the woman who fears the Lord is to be praised.”

 17. Show the world that modesty doesn’t equal frumpiness.
 You can dress cute AND be modest.
 It may take some extra effort, but don’t let anybody tell you it’s not possible.

 18. Be grateful to be a woman!
-Women have incredible gifts, and you also have qualities and talents unique only to you.
+Women have incredible gifts, and you have qualities and talents unique to you that are needed to help a hurting world know beauty and goodness.
 Glorify God by developing and using the gifts you’ve been given.